History of baseball team nicknames: Overview

 Athletic teams have long used colors and nicknames as a form of team identity.
 This echoes the use of colors and nicknames in other activities such as heraldry, the military, and the flags of states, provinces and nations.

-Baseball teams began to use nicknames early in the development of the sport.
-Not all teams felt the need for a nickname.
-The supposed first recorded game of baseball took place between two teams called "New York" and "Knickerbocker", in the mid-1840s.
+Baseball teams started using nicknames early in the sport's history, though not all felt the need for one.
+The purported first recorded game of baseball occurred in the mid-1840s between two teams named "New York" and "Knickerbocker."
 Both teams were actually based in New York City.